LispEngineer/genera-src/wasd/README.md

 from WASD, but also has a browner/tanner cast.
 Beige is probably the closest of the two, but I feel Slate will make a better looking analogue.

+# Key Writing Color

+I added a new color (a bright orange) for the `SYMBOL` key and put the symbols onto the keycaps.

+The dark key writing color should be the same color as the dark keycaps, as that color is only used on lighter keycaps.
+The light color is the Beige mentioned above.
+However, the real Symbolics keyboard has a slightly more yellow/brown cast to the lighter color.

 # Keycap Type